theproductcoach/30apps30days/apps/06-pairsy/README.md

 # Pairsy

-A social platform that helps couples find other couples for double dates and shared activities.
-Because adventures are better shared!
+A social platform that helps couples find other couples for double dates and shared activities - because adventures are better shared!

 ## Features